 RW LaPine Inc. shall train personnel in their responsibilities and incident investigation techniques.
 Personnel must be trained in their roles and responsibilities for incident response and incident investigation techniques.
-Training requirements relative to incident investigation and reporting are described below:
+Training requirements relative to incident investigation and reporting are described below :

-- Training frequency will be based on the specific area of responsibility but shall not exceed once every two years. - Training requirements relative to incident investigation and reporting shall include: - Awareness - First Responder Responsibilities - The Initial Investigation at the Accident Scene - Managing the Accident Investigation
+- Training frequency will be based on the specific area of responsibility but shall not exceed once every two years. - Training requirements relative to incident investigation and reporting shall include : - o Awareness - o First Responder Responsibilities - o The Initial Investigation at the Accident Scene - o Managing the Accident Investigation